 How Do I Upgrade My System?

-It is very easy and the upgrade path is simple.
-Any Mod1, Mod2 or Mod4 speaker can be converted into any other speaker.
 Call us at 877-672-2834 or email us at firstname.lastname@example.org and we will take care of everything.
 Upgrading is simple and requires no tools.
 You will also receive a discounted upgrade price and won't have to pay the "a la carte" satellite prices.

-I Already Have A Subwoofer, Will It Work With Orb?
+I Already Have A Subwoofer, Will It Work With ORB?

-Probably.
-Any subwoofer using an 8 inch woofer will be fine.
-6.5 inch woofers will also work but are limited in output, perfect for bedroom or small room systems.
+6.5" woofers will also work but are limited in output, perfect for bedroom or small room systems.
 Our subMINI is an exception to this general rule because it uses very expensive components and a unique dual port system.

 Can I mount them on a wall?